Many free Microsoft Word alternatives are available now, so you have plenty of choices.

 It uses a full-screen hide-away interface, but you can access the menus by moving your mouse to the edges of the screen.

-This option allows the program to have a familiar look and feel about it.
-But you can get all the clutter out of the way so that you can immerse yourself in your work.
+This option allows the program to have a familiar look and feel.
+It also removes all the clutter so that you can immerse yourself in your work.

 It’s available for Linux, Windows, and Mac OS X.